Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for Costco Leather Sofa

-• Measure doorways, turns, and elevator depth before ordering, not just the final room footprint.
+• Measure doorways, turns, and elevator depth before you order, not just the final room footprint.

-• If you’re under about 5'6", prioritize slightly less seat depth or plan on a lumbar pillow to reduce the “perch” effect.
+• If you're under about 5'6", prioritize a slightly shallower seat or plan on a lumbar pillow to reduce perching.

-• For leather warmth, use a breathable throw on long TV nights and rotate sitting spots to avoid heat buildup.
+• For leather warmth, use a breathable throw on long TV nights and rotate seats when you can.

-• Keep leather away from direct sun and heat vents so color shifts happen more evenly over time.
+• Keep leather away from direct sun and heat vents to slow uneven fading.

-• If you choose a recliner, plan outlet access and keep a little clearance for recline travel.
+• If you buy a recliner, plan outlet access and a little clearance for full travel.

-• For sectionals, map the walking paths first; big corner pieces can quietly shrink your usable room.
+• For sectionals, map walking paths first; a big corner layout can quietly shrink usable space.

-• Treat “soft on day one” as a feel preference, not a guarantee of posture support; test your default posture for 30–60 minutes.
+• Treat day-one softness as a feel preference, not proof of support.
+Test your normal posture for 30 to 60 minutes.

 FAQs